 How to use Geo-Fencing in WordPress

 WordPress is a platform open for development of any type of website.
-WordPress Geo Plugin allows you to create content on your site, functionality and protection according to your needs.
+CF Geo Plugin allows you to create content on your site, functionality and protection according to your needs.
 You can easily allow a large public mass of visitors from one country, region, city, province to see specific content that is targeted specifically at them while other content is hidden.
 Same things you can do with SEO redirection where you move one specific visitors to another pages based on geo location and not affect to SEO and Google Results.

 If you use WooCommerce, you can automatically change the price according to the current exchange rate or change payment methods depending on the country of your visitor.
 PayPal is not enabled in some countries while credit card payment is not available in others.
-In some countries it is not even possible to use Skrill and with WordPress Geo Plugin you have full control over it and you can avoid all legal or tax issues.
+In some countries it is not even possible to use Skrill and with CF Geo Plugin you have full control over it and you can avoid all legal or tax issues.